Neuronal-Oscillations/group-handbook/code/hpc/README.md

 # HPC scripts
 Scripts in this folder are at the moment set up to work with the ARC cluster.
 Files to interface with RFS will follow.

-See [Data-Storage-and-Processing](../../docs/Data-Storage-and-Processing) for how to use them.
+See [Data Storage and Processing](../../docs/Data-Storage-and-Processing) for how to use them.
 Also check out [initilise](../../docs/Data-Storage-and-Processing/initialise.md) on how to setup your system environment.

 # Setup scripts and functions:
 Download this repository to `$DATA/git-repos`: